gravitational/teleport/docs/2.7/ssh_rbac.md

     # port_forwarding controls whether TCP port forwarding is allowed
     port_forwarding: true

-    # determines if idle clients will be forcefully disconnected from any node
+    # determines if SSH sessions to cluster nodes are forcefully terminated
-    # in a cluster. this option overrides the global cluster setting.
+    # after no activity from a client (idle client). it overrides the global
-    # Examples: "30m", "1h" or "1h30m"
+    # cluster setting. examples: "30m", "1h" or "1h30m"
     client_idle_timeout: never

     # determines if the clients will be forcefully disconnected when their
     # certificates expire in the middle of an active SSH session.
-    # this option overrides the global cluster setting.
+    # it overrides the global cluster setting.
     disconnect_expired_cert: no

   # allow section declares a list of resource/verb combinations that are